 The choice of API architecture is one of the most consequential technical decisions in building a SaaS product.
-Picking the wrong approach too early means fighting performance problems, hard-to-maintain code and infrastructure that demands expensive rebuilds later.
-REST, gRPC and event-driven architecture each solve different problems.
-Which architecture fits when depends on team size, throughput, scaling goals and product maturity.
-This article analyses the most important API types — their mechanics, strengths, weaknesses and concrete fit zones.
+Pick the wrong approach too early and you spend later cycles fighting performance problems, hard-to-maintain code, and infrastructure that demands an expensive rebuild.
+REST, gRPC, and event-driven architecture each solve different problems; which fits depends on team size, throughput, scaling goals, and product maturity.
+This article compares the main API types — their mechanics, strengths, weaknesses, and the zones where each fits.

 Key Takeaways